Charles A. Prosser

-Charles Allen Prosser (1871–1952) was the Father of Vocational Education in the United States and the architect of the 1917 Smith-Hughes Act.
+Charles Allen Prosser (1871–1952) was an American educator.
+He was the architect of the 1917 Smith-Hughes Act.
 His mission in life was to help improve the education of American children.

 Biography

-Charles Allen Prosser was born the son of a steel worker on September 20, 1871 in New Albany, Indiana.
+Charles Allen Prosser was born the son of a steel worker on September 20, 1871, in New Albany, Indiana.

 He attended DePauw University in 1897 and 1906, where he received his B.A. and M.A. degrees.
 He also attended the University of Louisville where he received a L.L.B. degree.
 His Ph.D. was from Columbia University.
 Prosser also received many honorary degrees from several other universities in the United States.